jrief/django-entangled/README.md

 therefore.
 This allows us, to assign all standard Django form fields to arbitrary JSON fields declared in our Django model.
 Moreover, we can even use a `ModelChoiceField` to refer to another model object using a [generic relation](https://docs.djangoproject.com/en/stable/ref/contrib/contenttypes/#generic-relations)

+Since in this form we also want to access the non-JSON fields from our Django model, we add a list named `untangled_fields` to our `Meta`-options.
+In this list, (here `['name', 'price']`) we refer to the non-JSON fields in our model `Product`.
+From both of these iterables, `entangled_fields` and `untangled_fields`, the mixin class `EntangledModelFormMixin` then builds the `Meta`-option `fields`, otherwise required.
+Therefore there is no need to explicitly declare this list.

 We can use this form in any Django detail view.
 A typical use-case, is the built-in Django ModelAdmin: